This incredible cranberry farm near Toronto is the perfect fall day trip

 If Lavender farms are a must-visit summer attraction in Toronto, the fall equivalent must surely be the cranberry farm.
 What better way to soak up autumn's splendour than by plunging into a sea of bright red cranberries surrounded by dazzling foliage?

-Located in Bala, about two hours north of Toronto, Johnston's Cranberry Farm offers an array of fall activities including the cranberry plunge, which takes visitors waist deep into a marsh specifically made for the perfect fall photo-op.
+Located in Bala, about two hours north of Toronto, Johnston's Cranberry Farm offers an array of COVID-19 safe fall activities including the cranberry plunge, which takes visitors waist deep into a marsh specifically made for the perfect fall photo-op.

 The cranberry harvest generally takes place from late September through to the end of October, during which time the farm is a bustling hub of activity.
 Those making the trip during this period get to witness the unique manner in which cranberries are picked from the marsh.